-During 2016 the Russian economy continued to be negatively impacted by low oil prices, ongoing political tension in the region and international sanctions against certain Russian companies and individuals, all of which contributed to the country's economic recession characterised by a decline in gross domestic product.
-The financial markets continue to be volatile and are characterised by frequent significant price movements and increased trading spreads.
-Russia's credit rating was downgraded to below investment grade.
-This operating environment has a significant impact on the Group's operations and financial position.
-Management is taking necessary measures to ensure sustainability of the Group's operations.
+The Russian economy was growing in 2017 after overcoming the economic recession of 2015 and 2016.
+The economy is negatively impacted by low oil prices, ongoing political tension in the region and international sanctions against certain Russian companies and individuals.
+The financial markets continue to be volatile.
+This operating environment has a significant impact on the Company's operations and financial position.
+Management is taking necessary measures to ensure sustainability of the Company's operations.
 However, the future effects of the current economic situation are difficult to predict and management's current expectations and estimates could differ from actual results.